meschedl/Unckless_Lab_Resources/protocols/bacteria_fly_infections.md

   - Notebook for notes
   - Bacteria and LB tubes in a rack
   - Fly vials with your flies aged 5-7 days
-  - Box of sugar agar for after infection
+  - New mushroom food vials
   - Cotton balls, sharpie, and feather brush
-- Prepare the first sugar agar vial or two.
-This depends on how many flies you will have on a CO2 pad at one time.
-You want to have vials with flies all from the same time on the CO2.
-This is important because you keep track of what time all the flies are infected at.
-You should only put up to 10 flies in a sugar agar vial after infection.
-Additionally, you should not have any flies on the CO2 for longer than 10 minutes, including sexing the flies and infecting them.
-Thus, it is best to either make 1 or 2 sugar agar vials per vial put on CO2.
-The maximum amount of flies infected in 10 minutes is probably 20, it is best to start with 10 when learning
-- You want to write the species and line of fly, the date, and the treatment the flies get (either LB or the bacteria concentration)
+- Prepare the first food vial, you want to write the species and line of fly, the date, and the treatment the flies get (either LB or the bacteria concentration)
 - At this time you will also start making a table in your notebook for keeping track of all this information:

 |vial #|treatment|time infected|number of flies|notes|